 History, tourist information, and nearby accommodation

 The mill was built by a millwright named John Hill to replace an earlier smock mill on the site.
 The millers were the Cornes family, who worked Willesborough until WWI.
-Around 1900 the steam angine and accompanying chimney stack were removed, probably because they cost too much to run.
+Around 1900 the steam engine and accompanying chimney stack were removed, probably because they cost too much to run.

 The mill ceased grinding flour in 1938 as it simply could not compete with more efficient and cheaper commercial mills.
 It continued to produce animal feed from oats, maize, peas and beans, but finally went out of use completely in the 1950s.